msp-strath/cs208-logic/pages/truth-tables.md

 One systematic way to check that a formula is satisfiable by hand is to write out its truth table. **If there is at least one line where the formula is given the truth value `T`, then the formula is satisfiable**.

 Let's see an example.
-Here is the truth table for the formula $(A ∨ B) ∧ ¬ A$ that we worked out in the previous section:
+Here is the truth table for the formula `(A ∨ B) ∧ ¬ A` that we worked out in the previous section:

 | A  | B  | A ∨ B | ¬ A | (A ∨ B) ∧ ¬ A  |
 |----|----|-------|-----|----------------|